 So back to our “chicken or the egg” question, it was genetic mutation and variation that created the new cultural or societal development but then it became the learning and adaption of that new development that created bigger and better brains gradually and slowly over the preceding several million years, most rapidly so in the previous 200,000 years.

-As mundane and scientifically blah-blah-blah 'who cares?' as this all sounds, as you begin to understand how “we” developed in this manner, massive light bulbs will go off and grand “aahh-haa” moments will occur in your head where all kinds of things about who and what you are and why begin to click into place.
+As mundane and scientifically blah-blah-blah 'who cares?' as this all sounds, as you begin to understand how “we” developed in this manner, it is my hope that some light bulbs will go off and grand “aahh-haa” moments will occur in your head where all kinds of things about who and what you are and why begin to click into place.
 If it's anything like what I often experienced as I discovered all this and began to put it all together, it'll be almost orgasmic (3).

 The “stuff of life” is DNA.
 We share close to 98% of our DNA with other primates and among all humans on earth of whatever race or ethnicity, we share 99.9% (making us all essentially brothers and sisters).
 But with genetics and DNA, the devil, as they say, is in the details and the details that make us each absolutely unique is contained within that 0.1%.
 You'll recall from the previous chapter that every brain is as unique as a fingerprint; that no two brains – at present or any brain throughout history – are alike.
 Not even those of identical twins who start out at conception with the exact same DNA (because the two fetuses develop from a single egg that splits).
 The three pound blob of jello like substance between your ears is unlike any other in human history (there, now don't you feel special!).
 And that uniqueness is due to how your particular batch of that .1% of DNA was arranged from prior to conception, through conception and fetal development and, as it turns out, all through your life.
 From what your parents did, were exposed to, consumed at the point of your conception, to how you developed in your mother's womb and what was going on with her during that time, to early childhood development through to teen years development and even throughout adulthood ALL causes genetic code to “switch” this way or that and thus make “you” who and what you are at any given point during your lifetime.